Janette Rallison: Personal life

 Rallison was born in 1966.
 She grew up in Pullman, Washington.
 Growing up in a small town influenced the settings Rallison writes about in her books.
 She later moved to Chandler, Arizona.
 She began writing at the age of six years old, and has continued to write throughout her life in the genres of romance and science fiction.
 She attended college at Brigham Young University where she studied English Teaching.
 She is married and has five children, including Robert James Rallison, an Internet personality and animator, better known online as TheOdd1sOut.

 Rallison is a member of the Church of Jesus Christ of Latter-day Saints.

 Writing career

-Rallison published her first novels though LDS publishing companies; however, after submitting one of her books to a national book company, her career took off.
+Rallison published her first novels through LDS publishing companies; however, after submitting one of her books to a national book company, her career took off.

 Rallison began her writing career working for an LDS publishing company writing romantic adult novels under the pen name Sierra St. James.
 She has recently acquired the rights to these books and has been re-editing and republishing them (her Erasing Time series under her pen name C.J.
 Hill is an example of this).
 After her books changed genres from romantic comedy to action, Rallison's editor had her use the pen name C.J.
 Hill.
 She has written the Slayers trilogy as well as the Erasing Time series under this name.